Modesty Blaise: Fictional character biography

 In 1945, a nameless girl escapes from a displaced person (DP) camp in Kalyros, Greece.
 She remembers nothing from her short past and wanders through post-World War II Mediterranean, the Middle East, and regions of North Africa, where she learns to survive the hard way.
 She befriends Lob, another wandering refugee, who is a Jewish Hungarian scholar from Budapest.
 He gives her an education and a first name: Modesty.
 Sometime later, Modesty chooses her last name, Blaise, after Merlin's tutor from the Arthurian legends.
 When Lob dies is unclear, other than it being prior to her going to Tangier.
-"The Xanadu Talisman" mentions that Modesty has left Lob at a village to recover from a wound; she goes alone to sell a car tyre.
+"The Xanadu Talisman" mentions that Modesty has left Lob at a village to recover from a wound.
+In the introductory story, “In the Beginning”, she buries him in the desert, crying for the first time since her childhood.
 In 1953, she takes control of a criminal gang in Tangier from Henri Louche and expands it into an international organization called The Network.

 During the years that she runs The Network, she meets Willie Garvin.
 Despite his desperate lifestyle, she sees his potential and offers him a job.
 Inspired by her belief in him, he pulls through as her right-hand man in The Network and becomes Modesty's most trusted friend.
 Theirs is a strictly platonic relationship, based on mutual respect and shared interests.
 He always calls her "Princess", a form of address only he is allowed to use.
 Other members of The Network call Modesty "Mam'selle" (as in the French term "Mademoiselle" or "Miss").
 Though their relationship has no sexual element, Modesty's various lovers invariably treat Willie with frustrated envy, as he is the only man who remains vital to her life, while lovers come and go.
 By the same token, some of Willie's girlfriends are initially jealous of Modesty, but later come to understand how the dynamic between them works (as in the case of Lady Janet).